-Created at the MIT Reality Hack at the MIT Media Lab, "When I Was Little" is an immersive augmented reality and virtual reality narrative.
-It uses narrative to explore perspective and memory, and creates a new type of multiplayer, participatory, storytelling.
+Created at the MIT Reality Hack at the MIT Media Lab, "When I Was Little" is an immersive augmented reality and virtual reality story.
+It uses narrative to explore perspective and memory, and creates a new type of multiplayer, participatory storytelling.

 Virtual and Augmented Reality exploration of storytelling and perspective